andresreibel/srtGenerator/README.md

 - The maximum audio file size supported by OpenAI's API is 25 MB (handled automatically)
 - The quality of transcription depends on the audio quality and the Whisper model's capabilities
 - Translation is strictly formatted to return only translations or audio cues in brackets
-- Inaudible or noise sections are marked with [inaudible]
+- Inaudible or noise sections are marked with [inaudible] during processing but removed in the final output

 ## Cost Considerations